 Another of Riomaggiore’s main attractions is Via dell’Amore, known in English as ‘the way of love’.
 This path leads along the park’s wonderful coastline from Riomaggiore to Manarola.
 It’s known as the way of love as lovers write their names on padlocks and hang them along the route.

-Manarola is without a doubt one of the most beautiful villages in Cinque Terre, if not the most beautiful.
+Manarola is without a doubt one of the most beautiful villages in Cinque Terre in this 2 day itinerary.
 Built upon a 70-foot high cliff, the village definitely has an edge over the others!

 The pathways in Manarola are quite up and down, so prepare for a bit of uphill walking.
 For the best view of the village you want to make your way from the train station to the harbour.

 From there you should follow the path leading away from the village along the coast.
 On this trail you will have breathtaking views of the village’s pastel-coloured houses that rise upwards from the cliff below.

 After following the trail for a short while you will eventually reach some stairs that lead you up to an even better viewpoint.
 It’s the perfect spot for taking pictures of one of the most famous views in Cinque Terre.
 Better yet, there’s a wonderful outdoor bar called Nessun Dorma nearby from which to enjoy the amazing views!